The Book of Judges

 [v.25] - Reference, Numbers, ch.
 22.

 [v.35] - "I have opened my mouth to the LORD" - Reference, verses 30-31.
 See also, Deuteronomy 23:21-23, which is on the importance of keeping vows made to the Lord.
 It says, "When you vow a vow to the LORD your God, you shall not defer to pay it, for the LORD your God will surely require it of you, and it would be sin in you.
-But if you forbear to vow, it shall be no sin in you.
-That which is uttered by your lips you shall keep and perform, even a free-will-offering, according as you have vowed to the LORD your God, which you have promised with your mouth."
+But if you forbear to vow, it shall not be sin in you.
+That which is uttered by your lips you shall keep and perform, even a voluntary-offering, according as you have vowed to the LORD your God, which you have promised with your mouth."
 God thinks it a serious matter to make a vow to Him, and here in Judges, Jephthah is bound to honor the law.
 His vow, of course, had unfortunate consequences, which would have been worse had he not fulfilled the vow.

 Top